sikaeducation/curriculum/courses/301/standards/integrate-state-management-react/topics/react-context-setting-state/README.md

 ## React Context: Changing State From a Context Consumer

-What do you do if you want to update a stateful value from a component that's consuming context?
+What if you want to update a stateful value from a component that's consuming context?
 You can pass the function that updates state as a value in the Context's provider:

 ```jsx
 const App = () => {